 Overall, we were successful with this goal, as measure by the school survey and participation results.
-We saw 25% of parents feeling encouraged to participate this year.
-We believe that our positive engagement efforts resulted in 100% of the students reporting that they feel safe this year and 100% of the teachers reporting that they feel connected.
+We saw an increase in parents feeling encouraged to participate rise to 82% this year.
+We believe that our positive engagement efforts resulted in 100% of the students reporting that they feel safe this year and 99% of the teachers reporting that they feel connected.
 Participation in conferences and PAC/ELAC meetings has held steady or started to improve this year.